 So moderate drinking can be beneficial…what else can I do?

-Watch your diet – Avoid unhealthy trans fats and hydrogenated oils founf in fast food, margarines and spreads.
-Limit sugar intake and simple carbohydrates like white bread and rice.
+Watch your diet – Avoid unhealthy trans fats and hydrogenated oils found in fast food, margarine and spreads.
+Limit sugar intake and simple carbohydrates like white bread, pasta, potatoes and rice.
 Add fruits and vegetables, fiber, complex carbs and Omega 3-rich nuts, seeds and cold water fish.

 Start exercising – Regular exercise, both aerobic and anaerobic, offers countless heart health benefits.
-Try to incorporate both as often as possible, and at least three days a week.
+Try to incorporate both as often as possible, and at least three days a week at a minimum.

 Strike a healthy balance between alcohol and heart disease…always drink in moderation.